sudee404/sudee404/README.md

 - 👋 Hi, I’m @sudee404
-- 👀 I’m interested in web and android development, Data science and analysis
+- 👀 I’m interested in web and android development and data analysis
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on a web and mobile application
 - 📫 How to reach me sudaise18@gmail.com